strapi/documentation/docs/user-docs/latest/content-manager/writing-content.md

 - Use the delete button ![Delete icon](../assets/icons/delete.svg) to delete an entry from your repeatable component.

 ::: note
 Unlike regular fields, the order of the entries of a repeatable component is important.
-It should correspond exactly to how end-users will read/see the content.
+It should correspond exactly to how end users will read/see the content.
 :::

 ### Dynamic zones